flarelabs-net/vite-dev-ssr-prebundling-mid-flight-issue-repro/README.md

 pnpm vite dev
 ```

-afterwords does not trigger the error (since this only happens then dependencies are getting optimized)
+afterwords does not trigger the error (since this only happens then dependencies are getting optimized).

 ## Additional information